grafana/k6-docs/docs/sources/next/results-output/_index.md

 ---
 weight: 04
 title: Results output
-excerpt: All the ways you can look at k6 results.
+descriptiontion: All the ways you can look at k6 results.
 While the test runs, after the test runs, on an external platform, as summary statistics.
 ---

 # Results output